stephenhay/rdw-code-examples/README.md

 If something doesn't work, please read the book text again, stopping at every command and piece of code to see if you can find anything incorrect in your code or commands.
 I once spent about two hours looking for a bug in a project and it turned out that I had just made a typo.
 That was before I learned to use a debugger.
 It happens.

-If you're convinced you did everything correctly and you think there's something wrong with the code example, or if you find a bug in the code.
-You can open an issue here on GitHub and I'll take a look.
+If you're convinced you did everything correctly and you think there's something wrong with the code example, or if you find a bug in the code, you can open an issue here on GitHub and I'll take a look.
 I have a day job, so it might take a day or two for me to check it out, but I'll try and help where I can.
 Please only fill the issue queue with issues regarding these specific code examples.

 ## License